bonitasoft/bonita-doc/md/twitter.md

 # Twitter connector

-Twitter connectors allows to publish Tweets or send direct messages in your processes.
+Twitter connectors allows to publish Tweets or send direct messages from your processes.

 # Overview